Driving License

 Drivers with disabilities in the Netherlands

 You can apply for an EU disability parking card at your local gemeente.
-You can learn more about applying for this card here.

 If you require access to a wheelchair or need to have accessibility modifications made to your car, you can apply for support from the Social Support Act, which is known as Wet Maatschappelijke Ondersteuning (WMO), from your local gemeente.